 In considering instructions to be given for the preparation of a Will, the following should be taken into account:-

 - The appointment of an executor or executors.
 The executor is the person appointed to carry out your wishes as expressed in the Will and is usually your next of kin (such as spouse or adult children), but may be a close friend.
-There may be two or more executors, and you may appoint alternate executors (in the event that the person you appoint dies).
+There may be two or more executors, and you may appoint alternate executors (in the event that the first person appointed dies).

 - If there is no suitable close relative or friend whom you might appoint as executor, an appointment can be made to the NSW Trustee & Guardian, or a private solicitor.
 Additional costs will be incurred by the estate in relation to such an appointment, and it is not usually the preferable course.